Today is National Stress Awareness Day.

 Be Assertive, Not Aggressive

-In many instances, stress can arise from poor communication.
-Whether at work or in our relationships, we might cause stress by bottling up what we want to say and act aggressively later by letting those bottled emotions turn to anger.
+Stress can arise from poor communication, and so can drinking habits.
+Whether at work or in our relationships, bottling up what we want to say causes stress.
+By withholding our feelings we might act aggressively, letting those bottled emotions turn to anger.
 More stress ensues.

 Like exercise, being assertive helps build self-confidence and self-esteem.
-By creating an open and honest communication exchange you will also increase the chances of coming to agreement or having win-win situations, preventing stress in the future.
+Creating an open and honest communication exchange with those around you.
+Increasing the chances of agreements and win-win situations prevents stress in the future.